DOI-USGS/ISIS3/The-ISIS3-Attached-Spice-Format.md

 * _storeValue_

 The sensor model and its maps use these methods to get any keyword values they need from the SPICE kernel pool.
 The keyword and its values are then stored in the `NaifKeywords` group and any future calls to access them query the `NaifKeywords` group instead of the SPICE kernel pool.

+# The InstrumentPointing Table

+The `InstrumentPointing` Table is not a part of the Cube prior to spiceinit being run.
+After spiceinit, the label for the Table is located after the `IsisCube` object in the Cube label and the binary table data is located at the end of the file.

+## The InstrumentPointing Table Label

+The Table label is a PVL object that contains information about the binary table data and some additional rotational data.
+The location and format of the binary data is described by the `StartByte`, `Bytes`, `Records`, and `ByteOrder` keywords